-The second survey
+2.2 The second survey

 The second survey was intended as a replication of the first using only the necessary variables.
 For this survey, we used the representative method of "Political affiliation" which gives a balanced sample for "Sex, Age, Political Affiliation".
-This method was chosen to obtain higher statistical precision (power), as online survey data has an overrepresentation of left-wingers.2 As the original vocabulary test was too long, we used the optimally chosen 50-item abbreviation developed from this (Kirkegaard et al., n.d.).
+As the original vocabulary test was too long, we used the optimally chosen 50-item abbreviation developed from this (Kirkegaard et al., n.d.).
 The scoring norms from the first study were used to score the second survey.
-The reliability of voacbulary score was .94 in both the replication and the original, Figure S10 shows the reliability functions.
+The reliability of vocabulary score was .94 in both the replication and the original, Figure S10 shows the reliability functions.
 Figure S4 shows the distributions of vocabulary IQ.
 Figure S6 shows the reliability functions.
 The same 26 political questions were reused.
-By mistake, a wrong set of ethnicity questions were used in the replication that were not identical to the first set.3 In practice, this had little effect, however, because most groups were too small to be used for modeling and were combined into an "other" category.
+By mistake, a wrong set of ethnicity questions were used in the replication that were not identical to the first set.
+In practice, this had little effect, however, because most groups were too small to be used for modeling and were combined into an "other" category.
 The survey had 2 attention check questions and subjects were dropped if they failed any of them (33 cases).
 The final sample size was thus 471.